Turut4/Drag-Drop-TS/README.md

     ```bash
     cd Drag-Drop-TS

-3. Compile to javascript
+3. Install dependencies:
     ```bash
-    tsc
+    npm install

+4. Compile to javascript
+    ```bash
+    npx webpack

-4. Open index.html in your web browser to see the drag-and-drop in action.
+5. Open index.html in your web browser to see the drag-and-drop in action.